Search

 Corrective Actions

 Edition 10 includes the identification of methods used for root cause analysis, as well as corrections and deficiencies identified during annual tests.
-In the previous code, it was not required that a facility adopt a standardized method or explain how it would perform a root cause analysis.
+In the previous Code, it was not required that a facility adopt a standardized method or explain how it would perform a root cause analysis.
 Therefore, it is now required that a facility identify how it will perform a root cause analysis, such as using the five whys method or Ishikawa.

 Training

-The new edition combines all of the training into the mandatory 2.9.1 training program.
+The new edition combines all of the training into the mandatory training program.
 Similarly, there is a required assessment for specific training, in which you must demonstrate knowledge and proficiency when conducting this training with employees.
 For instance, you must ensure that your employees understand what they are being trained on and can execute the procedure accordingly.

 Cleaning & Sanitation